Protocol for seeing clients – Covid-19 Revised 27th August 2020 (in anticipation of return of reception staff)

 - Automatic dispenser for hand sanitiser, table with sign asking clients to use this to wash their hands and then use the bell to let the practitioner know they’ve arrived

-- Where a client needs a mask, this will be placed on dispenser or on the table with the bell.
-Clients should use the hand sanitiser before putting on the mask.
+- Unless previously agreed with the individual practitioner, all clients must wear a mask or face covering during their appointment at The Centre.
 Masks should be worn while at The Centre and only removed after leaving – NB wash hands before removing mask carefully, and then wash hands again after removing.
 Masks should be managed carefully to avoid risk of contamination – disposed of or washed, as appropriate

-- Clients to be met at the bottom of the stairs by practitioner and temperature may be checked before admission
+- Clients will be met at the bottom of the stairs by practitioner and temperature may be checked before admission

 - Door at top of the stairs to be propped open